JasonYuan869/AutoWaifuClaimer/README.md

 # AutoWaifuClaimer
-Just a for fun project that listens and reads rolled waifus from Mudae, then auto claims it through keyboard input.
+Just a fun mini-project that listens for rolled waifus from Mudae, then auto claims it through keyboard input.
 Everything runs from [`bot.py`](./bot.py).

 ## Features
 * Automatically adds the respective emoji to claim the waifu within a fraction of a second